Borrower Type

 Frequently Asked Questions

-How do you evaluate multifamily properties with current tenants?
+How do you evaluate Houston multifamily properties in the Medical Center area?

-How do you handle draws for unit renovations?
+How do you structure renovation draws for value-add multifamily projects in Houston?